 The District is an equal opportunity employer.
-Inquiries regarding employment-related issues and Title IX may be referred to the District's Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District (not school Athletic Coordinators).
-The Assistant Human Resources Officer is located at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121, 702-799-5087, email address colecg@nv.ccsd.net or TitleIXCoordinators@nv.ccsd.net (Title IX sexual harassment).
+Inquiries regarding employment-related issues and Title IX may be referred to the District's Assistant Human Resources Officer who oversees the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District (not school Athletic Coordinators).
+The Assistant Human Resources Officer/Title IX Coordinator is located at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121, 702-799-5087, email address colecg@nv.ccsd.net or TitleIXCoordinators@nv.ccsd.net (Title IX sexual harassment).

-Employees who feel discriminated against should contact their immediate supervisor and/or the Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action, ADA and Title IX programs (not school Athletic Coordinators), as the first step in initiating the District's established grievance/complaint procedures.
+Employees who feel discriminated against should contact their immediate supervisor and/or the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs (not school Athletic Coordinators), as the first step in initiating the District's established grievance/complaint procedures.